oglinuk/zet/20220103033710/README.md

 only comes in one format.

-To resolves issues like the ones above, I am starting a new series of books called "Audidact Guides", the first being "Autodidacts Guide to C".
+To resolves issues like the ones above, I am starting a new series of books called "Audidact Guides".
 These books will be written entirely in markdown (commonmark specification), and will be kept in a structure that allows it to be transformed into various formats (like physical) easily.
 All content will be under Creative Commons Attribution 4.0 International, and all associated code (if code is included) will be under Apache-2.0.
 There will be no charge, except for in a case like ordering a physical copy, in which only the amount to cover the cost would be required.

 The idea is that individuals from all ranges of experience use/contribute to these books so that there is a consistent source of information.
 This